For people living in Thailand

 Founding Readers see this in their account — locked-in price, badge, and early access to new lessons.

-The first three phases are free.
+The first three modules are free.
 No card, no timer, no expiry — just start.

 Frequently asked questions